 There are several types of university fellowships.
 Most university fellowships provide one year of support.
-For outstanding candidates, there are two and three year university fellowships awards.
-Students who are making good progress toward a PhD are generally supported continuously (in the form of a GRA or GTA after the fellowship year) until they complete the PhD.
+For some candidates, there are two and three year university fellowships awards.
+Students who are making good progress toward a PhD are generally supported continuously (as a GRA or GTA after the fellowship year or years) until they complete the PhD.

 There are a number of fellowships that are provided by industry.
 These fellowships are generally associated with a specific laboratory or faculty member, and are usually limited to students who perform research within a specific area in ECE.
 Industry fellowships are awarded with the recommendation of the department and concurrence of the companies involved.
 Most of these fellowships are intended for students who plan to obtain a PhD.
 A student cannot apply directly for these fellowships.
 Applicants are evaluated based on their application materials, their area of research interest and the availability of fellowship funds.